robweber/omni-epd/README.md

 __Waveshare__

 The [Waveshare device library](https://github.com/waveshareteam/e-Paper) requires that [SPI support](https://www.raspberrypi-spy.co.uk/2014/08/enabling-the-spi-interface-on-the-raspberry-pi/) be enabled on your system prior to use.
 The `waveshare-epd` module is automatically downloaded and installed as a dependency of this module.

+__Please note:__ The version of the Waveshare repo used by this library is a [fork](https://github.com/mendhak/waveshare-epaper-sample) of the official repository.
+This is due to the official repo not having [correct detection support](https://github.com/waveshareteam/e-Paper/pull/307/) for Raspberry Pi OS 12 (Bookworm).
+Once the official repo is updated the source for the Waveshare drivers will be moved back to the official repo.

 __IT8951__